VGTS: Visually Guided Text Spotting for Novel Categories in Historical Manuscripts: Experiments

-We observe that CoAE achieves better performance on the base class than the novel class, whereas OTS exhibits exceptional results on processing novel classes but with some degradation on the base categories.
-Nonetheless, our proposed method still outperforms other methods.
-During the training process, OTS learns to match potential regions of the query image with the support character instance, rather than accumulating class-specific knowledge.
-This learning strategy enables the model to perform effectively with a limited number of training samples, which is particularly important in the context of historical manuscript data with small and sparse datasets.
-By eschewing the requirement for an extensive corpus of training samples, the proposed method stands out as a superior approach to other one-shot methods, which necessitate a more significant volume of samples to achieve comparable results.
-As such, the proposed OTS offers a practical solution to the challenge of one-shot text spotting in the realm of historical manuscripts.
+During training, VGTS learns to match potential query image regions with the support character instance rather than accumulating class-specific knowledge.
+This learning strategy facilitates effective performance with limited training samples, crucial in the context of historical manuscript data featuring small, sparse datasets.
+By circumventing the need for an extensive training sample collection, the proposed method distinguishes itself from other one-shot methods that require larger sample volumes to achieve similar results.

+\textbf{Similar Characters Challenge.} Misidentification can occur due to the structural similarity between characters, particularly when characters in `Novel' categories bear a high resemblance to those in `Base' categories.
+To assess this, we specifically selected `Base' and `Novel' categories, which consist of morphologically similar characters from the TKH dataset.
+As indicated in \cref{tab:NUM}, VGTS maintains high-performance metrics.

+\textbf{Long-tailed Distribution Challenge.} A challenge in text spotting in historical manuscript manuscripts is their long-tail distribution, with some characters appearing only once.
+Data from the TKH training set indicates that over 58\% of characters appear less than five times.
+This poses significant difficulties in training models, especially in capturing features of low-frequency characters. \cref{fig:long} compares the effectiveness of various methods in addressing this long-tail distribution issue.
+OS2D outperforms CoAE in high-frequency categories, while VGTS, our category-agnostic method, demonstrates higher mAP across all frequency categories, particularly in low-frequency ones such as `[1,5)' and `[5,10)'.
+This capability of VGTS is crucial for handling long-tail distributions, indicating its effectiveness in processing rare categories.